Christopher W. Theodorakis

 Environmental Sciences Program

+I use a variety of laboratory and field techniques to examine problems in environmental toxicology and conservation genetics.
 My research interests are in evolutionary toxicology, molecular and genetic toxicology, aquatic ecotoxicology, population genetics, biomarker research, oxidative stress, and endocrine disruption.

 Specific research interests and past projects include: